nathanrosspowell/minmod_component/README.md

 - Minimal: What I decided as the basic needs for the system and nothing more
 - Modern: Using features from C++11/14/17 when it makes sense, not just for the sake of it.

 # Design choices

 * New components are easy to code
   - Derive from an interface and implement the methods
-  - No 'auto gen code' e.g. functions and types hidden in macros
+  - No 'auto generated code' e.g. functions and types hidden away in macros
-  - No need to remember to register in another file: If it compiles, it will work
+  - No files with lists of registration code
 * Components are easy to instantiate
 * All components can be deserialized and serialized

 # Guide